 In this case, the UE will send RR Suspend with TLLI/RAI to BSC that is mapped from GUTI pointed to old serving MME and the following procedure is similar with the bullet b.

 Alternatively, SRVCC MSC Server is the anchor MSC Server and can store the information of serving MME node.
 Assuming SRVCC MSC Server can also act as rSRVCC MSC Server, the stored MME information can be used by the anchor MSC Server to find the correct MME.

-Editor’s Note 2: It is FFS whether the anchor MSC Server storing the information of serving MME node is new feature or not.
+Please note that the SRVCC MSC Server is able to find the source MME based on the received information during SRVCC PS to CS procedure according to TS 29.280.

-During rSRVCC procedure, RNC/BSS includes the rSRVCC Info IE with serving SGSN/MME information in Handover/Relocation Required message for CS to PS handover, which is used by MSC Server to find the serving SGSN/MME correctly.
+During rSRVCC procedure, RNC/BSC includes the rSRVCC Info IE with serving SGSN/MME information in Handover/Relocation Required message for CS to PS handover, which is used by MSC Server to find the serving SGSN/MME correctly.

 6.3.4 IMS registration Considerations